How Can I Be More Confident? [A Guide to Unconditional Confidence]

 Letting people see your pimples, wrinkles, lines or spots… and knowing that you’re still OK?
 This can build real confidence.

-What would happen if you didn’t wear make up?
-Would people’s opinion of you change?
+What would happen if you didn’t wear make-up?
+Would people’s opinions of you change?
 Would your opinion of yourself change?